wuxiaoxi-xx/wuxiaoxi-xx.github.io/_pages/outreach.md

 ## PhD Application Mentorship

-I provide voluntary mentorship to prospective PhD applicants, particularly those interested in political science and China studies.
+I provide voluntary mentorship on PhD applications for young women from rural China, particularly those interested in political science and China studies.
 I am happy to offer guidance on research proposals, academic CVs, and navigating the application process.

 📅 Book a session:
 https://calendly.com/xiaoxiwu_bookmytime